How I Crowdfunded $27,000 for Harvard LL.M.: Strategies That Worked for Me

 Crowdfunding for a personal cause, however, is all about your story - there is little in it for others, which makes it harder to "sell."
 Many people, when crowdfunding for personal reasons, focus on hardship and throw a pity party.
 Instead of making their contributors feel inspired by their journey, they complain about life, sending a message that other people should contribute because of it.

 When crowdfunding for a personal cause, remember that people contribute not because of the cause itself, but because they're inspired by who you are.
-They want to become part of a meaningful story, to feel that they've increased the amount of good to the world.
+They want to become part of a meaningful story, to feel that they've increased the amount of good in the world.

 Guideline no. 2: Make It Reciprocal

-When crowdfunding for a personal project, you usually don’t as many ways to reward or thank contributors as you might with a business or art project.
+When crowdfunding for a personal project, you usually don’t have as many ways to reward or thank contributors as you might with a business or an art project.
 Still, there are ways to express gratitude and make your campaign more reciprocal and less one-sided.

 Think of what you do best and offer that to your contributors.
 If you think you don't have anything to offer, think again.
 Everybody has something to offer.
 If you are at a stage of your life when you are applying for an advanced degree, you must have acquired a variety of skills by now.
-What do people often ask you to help with?
+What do people ask you to help with?
 What could you do for them?

 Guideline no. 3: Promotion Is Just As Important As the Launch

-Make a list of people to ask for help spreading the word.
-Also, ask a few friends to make small contributions at the start, so your campaign doesn't sit at a zero balance at the start, which can psychologically deter others from donating.
+Make a list of people to ask for help by spreading the word.
+Ask a few friends to make small contributions at the start, so your campaign doesn't sit at a zero balance at the start, which can psychologically deter others from donating.
 Offer to reimburse friends in advance, i.e., before they spend their own money.
 Share your campaign on social media, professional networks, etc. Send personal emails to every person you’ve ever had a positive interaction with, but don’t spam them – one initial email and a follow-up near the end should be enough.
-Remember, if you don't maintain the campaign's energy, no one else will.
+Remember, if you don't maintain the campaign's energy, no one will.

 Guideline no. 4: Treat Each Contributor Like a Love Affair